aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/image-preprocessing/median/_index.md

 	}
 </style>

 Photos taken in low light conditions can have a lot of digital noise.
 Noise can also show up in highly compressed JPEG images in form of compression artifacts.
-This noise can mislead OCR algorithms and prevent other preprocessing filters from working properly.
+This noise can mislead OCR algorithms and prevent other processing filters from working properly.

 Aspose.OCR provides an alternative method for [removing noise](/ocr/net/denoise/) from an image at the cost of some detail, called the _median filter_.
 This makes the image a little blurry while preserving the edges of high-contrast objects such as letters.
-The results can be further improved with the [auto-contrast](/ocr/net/contrast/) or [binarization](/ocr/net/binarization/) preprocessing filters.
+The results can be further improved with the [auto-contrast](/ocr/net/contrast/) or [binarization](/ocr/net/binarization/) processing filters.

 {{% alert color="primary" %}}
 The median filter automatically converts the image to [grayscale](/ocr/net/grayscale/).